FreeTDS/freetds/INSTALL.GIT.md

 	make		(GNU or BSD Make.)
-	gcc		(GNU Compiler Collection, for C code compilation) perl		(Perl, used to generate some files)
+	gcc		(GNU Compiler Collection, for C code compilation) perl		(Perl, used to generate some files) gperf		(GNU Perf, used to generate some files)
 	```

 	Autotool versions that work: